 Ten Ways to Increase the Chances of a Successful Claim

 - Medical evidence is essential to the successful resolution of any claim.
-Always treat with your doctors on a regular basis.
-If you cannot find low or no cost medical care, and you have a claim pending with the Social Security Administration, or are planning to file one, please contact our offices, and we may be able to provide you with more information.
+Always get treatment from your doctors on a regular basis.
+If you cannot find low- or no-cost medical care, and you have a claim pending with the Social Security Administration or are planning to file one, please contact our offices, and we may be able to provide you with more information.